 This feature is available with the Standard license and above.
-Contact Support to enable this feature in your site.
-Contact the Client Success Team with any questions about your license.
+Contact Support with any questions about your license or to enable this feature in your site.

 Initial Steps and Add a Rule